 Photodynamic therapy, a procedure in which a drug known as a photosensitizer is used along with a special type light, has been used to treat some individuals with NBCCS who have large lesions.
 During photodynamic therapy, the drug is administered to an affected individual and absorbed by the affected cells.
 A specific wavelength of light is used to activate the drug which binds with oxygen creating a chemical that destroys the affected cells.

 In the past, x-ray or radiation therapy (radiotherapy) was often used to treat individuals with NBCCS, especially individuals who were poor candidates for surgery or who had multiple lesions.
 Although radiotherapy was effective, researchers have determined that this therapy can actually cause new BCCs to form in the treated areas.
-Because of this significant adverse side effect, radiotherapy is rarely considered anymore for the treatment of NBCCS.
+Because of this significant adverse side effect and because systemic medications have become available to treat widespread and advanced BCCs , radiotherapy is avoided in patients with NBCCS unless other modalities have failed.

 Affected individuals are encouraged to avoid excess exposure to the sun and to take proper precautions when in the sun (e.g. using sunscreen, sunglasses).
 Exposure to therapeutic levels of ionizing radiation should be avoided.